claudia-nikel/personal_website/content/project/Delayed_and_Cancelled_Flights/index.md

 ---
 title: Delayed and Cancelled Flights App
-summary: `App` that uses flight data to show the worst airport connections for delayed and cancelled flights in the USA geographically.
+summary: A Mars_API to retrieve and visualize weather data from the last 7 Sols (Martian days) as recorded and updated daily by NASA’s InSight Mars lander.
+InSight is located at Elysium Planitia, a flat surface near the equator of Mars.
 tags:
-- App
-- Shiny App
-- Visualization
-- Interactive
+- API
 - Data Science
 date: "2020-01-27T00:00:00Z"